mtchavez/wordstream-client/README.md

 ## Todo

-1. Make RDoc for gem.
+1. Handle potential errors better when making requests to Wordstream.
-2. Handle potential errors better when making requests to Wordstream.
+2. Refactor HTTP requests.
-3. Refactor HTTP requests.
+3. Make a Response class to be returned from API calls instead of parsed JSON.
-4. Make a Response class to be returned from API calls instead of parsed JSON.
+4. Implement callback parameter for api calls that allow for JSONP callback.

 ## License